 My Dad has always loved hymns too.
 He was never a great pianist, but he could approximate his way through almost any hymn on our living room spinet piano.
 Bagpipes are his main instrument.
 He even wrote a series of books called “The Church Piper,” where he transposed hymns for the bagpipes.
 I used to accompany him on the organ on the occasions when he played at church.
 So, hymns were very much a part of my childhood and upbringing, and they evoke some nostalgia within me.

-But candidly, for me and many other musicians with whom I have spoken, congregational singing sometimes feels akin to being poked with knitting needles, rather than being a means through which to enter a state of worship or contemplativeness.
+But candidly, for me and many other musicians with whom I have spoken, congregational singing, led by well-meaning amateur musicians, sometimes feels akin to being poked with knitting needles, rather than being a means through which to enter a state of worship or contemplativeness.
 With this album, I wanted to create a rejuvenating spiritual conduit for musicians and connoisseurs of art music to experience peace and enter into an ethereal, sacred mindset.
 I also wanted to express a wide spectrum of sentiments, ranging from reverence and gratitude to petition, pleading and lament.
 In doing so, I sought to remedy the singular thematic expression of joy that is overused contemporary worship music.
 There is so much more to life and our interrelation with God.
 Why not express this diversity of experience in corporate singing?

 As an arranger, I gravitate towards songs with beautiful, memorable melodies.
 More often than not, hymns fit this criterion perfectly.
 Some of my earliest musical arrangements and experimentations with chord substitutions were with hymns.
 There is a satisfaction I find in taking something old and tastefully modifying and reinvigorating it, and to accentuate its original beauty.
 In this way, one might compare what I do to antique furniture restoration; or to use a repeated Biblical metaphor, bringing something dead back to life.
 Aestheticism is one reason why I engage in perking up tired hymns.
 I have written dozens of hymn arrangements.
 Some date back more than 30 years.
 With most of them, I can remember the exact church, and musicians with whom the arrangement was first played.